ibm-cloud-docs/vpc/api-change-log-beta.md

 This release introduces the following updates for accounts that have special approval to preview these features:

 **Confidential computing capabilities.** On select instance profiles, you can now enable [Intel&reg; Software Guard Extensions](/docs/vpc?topic=vpc-about-confidential-computing-vpc).
 When [creating](/apidocs/vpc-beta#create-instance) or [updating](/apidocs/vpc-beta#update-instance) an instance or when [creating](/apidocs/vpc-beta#create-instance-template) or [updating](/apidocs/vpc-beta#update-instance-template) an instance template, you can specify the new `confidential_compute_modes` property value (`disabled` or `sgx`) to use for a virtual server instance.
 The new `confidential_compute_modes` instance profile property indicates which profiles will support which modes.
-If you do not specify the `confidential_compute_modes` property when creating an instance or instance template, the default confidential compute mode from the profile will be used.
+If you do not specify the `confidential_compute_modes` property when creating an instance or instance template, the default confidential compute mode from the profile are used.

 **Secure boot capabilities.** When [creating](/apidocs/vpc-beta#create-instance) or [updating](/apidocs/vpc-beta#update-instance) an instance or when [creating](/apidocs/vpc-beta#create-instance-template) or [updating](/apidocs/vpc-beta#update-instance-template) an instance template, you can set the new `enable_secure_boot` property to `true` to enable secure boot on the virtual server instance.
 The new `secure_boot_modes` instance profile property indicates the secure boot modes supported by the profile.
-If you do not specify the `enable_secure_boot` property when creating an instance or instance template, the default secure boot mode from the profile will be used.
+If you do not specify the `enable_secure_boot` property when creating an instance or instance template, the default secure boot mode from the profile are used.
 To use secure boot, the image must support secure boot or the instance will fail to boot.

 To update the `enable_secure_boot` and `confidential_compute_mode` properties, the virtual server instance `status` must be `stopping` or `stopped`.
 {: note}